cps-atlas/ndf-coroco/README.md

-Neural CSDF for Continuum Robot Control
+Neural CEDF for Continuum Robot Control
 ===========================================

 [[Website]](https://github.com)
 [[Paper]](https://arxiv.org)

-This repository contains implementations for the work "Neural Configuration Distance Function for Continuum Robot Control".
+This repository contains official implementations for the work "Neural Configuration Distance Function for Continuum Robot Control".

 If you find our work useful, please consider citing our paper:
 ```